Mechanical analysis of a dynamical phase transition for particles in a channel: Introduction

 Large deviation theory~\cite{denH-book,dupuis-book,Touchette2009} is now an established tool for analysing dynamical fluctuations and rare events in physical systems.
 Fluctuation theorems and thermodynamic uncertainty relations are naturally formulated in this way~\cite{Gallavotti1995,Lebowitz1999,Gingrich2016}, as are theories of fluctuating hydrodynamics~\cite{Bertini2002,Bodineau2004,Bertini2015}.
-Large deviations of time-integrated quantities have provided insight into glassy dynamics~\cite{Garrahan2007,Hedges2009,Malins2012}, sheared systems~\cite{Evans2004,Baule2008,JackEvans2016}, active matter~\cite{Grandpre2018,Nemoto2019,Tociu2019,Keta2021,Fodor2022arcmp,Yan2022}, and other model systems~\cite{Bertini2005,Derrida2007,Baek2017,Appert2008,Hurtado2014,Jack2015}.
+Large deviations of time-integrated quantities have provided insight into glassy dynamics~\cite{Garrahan2007,Hedges2009,Malins2012}, sheared systems~\cite{Evans2004,Baule2008,JackEvans2016}, active matter~\cite{Grandpre2018,Nemoto2019,mallmin2019,Tociu2019,Keta2021,Fodor2022arcmp,Yan2022}, and other model systems~\cite{Bertini2005,Derrida2007,Baek2017,Appert2008,Hurtado2014,Jack2015}.
 The theory applies to rare events where a physical observable undergoes a significant fluctuation that is sustained over a very long time period.
 Also, the mechanisms for these events can be characterised by considering biased ensembles of trajectories~\cite{Lecomte2007,Garrahan2009,Jack2020ergo}, whose construction is inspired by the canonical ensemble of equilibrium statistical mechanics.

 Biased ensembles may support dynamical phase transitions~\cite{Bertini2005,Derrida2007,Garrahan2007,Appert2008,Baek2017}, often associated with spontaneous symmetry breaking.
-The properties of biased ensembles can also be reproduced as the typical dynamics of auxiliary systems, where suitable control forces are added~\cite{Popkov2010,Jack2010,Chetrite2015,Jack2020ergo}, similar to Doob's $h$-transform.
-Characterisation of such control forces (sometimes called Doob forces) is helpful for extracting physical information from large-deviation computations~\cite{Tociu2019,Keta2021,Fodor2022arcmp}, and for numerical methods~\cite{Nemoto2017first,Nemoto2016,Ray2018,Banuls2019,Rose2021,Yan2022}.
-However, these forces are difficult to analyse in complex systems.
+The properties of biased ensembles can also be reproduced as the typical dynamics of auxiliary systems, where suitable control forces are added~\cite{Popkov2010,Jack2010,Chetrite2015,Jack2020ergo}: these are sometimes called Doob forces because of theoretical connections to Doob's $h$-transform~\cite{Popkov2010,Chetrite2015}.
+Characterisation of such forces is helpful for extracting physical insight from large-deviation computations~\cite{Tociu2019,Keta2021,Fodor2022arcmp}, and for numerical methods~\cite{Nemoto2017first,Nemoto2016,Ray2018,Banuls2019,Rose2021,Yan2022}.